oracle/odpi/doc/src/functions/dpiContext.rst

     function call.

     **context** [IN] -- the context handle created earlier using the function :func:`dpiContext_createWithParams()`.
-If the handle is NULL or invalid the error information is populated with an invalid context handle error instead.
+If the handle is NULL or invalid, the error information is populated with an invalid context handle error instead.

     **errorInfo** [OUT] -- a pointer to a :ref:`dpiErrorInfo<dpiErrorInfo>`